Aerosmith (Aerosmith): Biography of the group

 The guys performed at the Max' Kansas City club in 1971, and Clive Davis (President of Columbia Records) rested in the same club.
 He noticed them, promised to make them stars and fulfilled his promise.

-In 1979, Joe Perry left the group and started the Joe Perry Project.
-His place in the group was taken by Jimmy Crespo.
+In 1979, Joe Perry left the group and started the "Joe Perry Project".
+His place in the group was taken by Jimmy Craspo.

 A year later, Brad Whitford left.
-Together with Derek St. Holmes of Ted Nugent, Brad Whitford created the Whitford - St. Holmes Band.
+Together with Derek St. Holmes from Ted Nugent, Brad Whitford created the group "Whitford - St. Holmes Band".
 His place in the group was taken by Rick Dufay.

 Release of the album "Rock In A Hard Place"

-Kalodner didn't like AEROSMITH's Get a Grip (1993) and forced the musicians to re-record it, after which the album took 1st place on the Billboard charts and went 6x platinum.
-Also, John Kalodner can be seen in the video clips for the songs "Blind Man", "Let the Music Do the Talking", "The Other Side".
-In the clip “Dude (Looks Like a Lady)”, the producer even played the bride due to his addiction to white clothes.
+Kalodner did not like the AEROSMITH album "Get a Grip" (1993) and forced the musicians to re-record it, after which the album took 1st place in the Billboard hit parade and became 6 times platinum.
+John Kalodner can also be seen in the video clips for the songs "Blind Man", "Let the Music Do the Talking", "The Other Side".
+In the video "Dude (Looks Like a Lady)" the producer, due to his passion for the color white in clothes, even played a bride.

 Aerosmith: Band Biography